 As the Buffalo Bayou Park – Shepherd to Sabine project began in 2010, an amazing structure was rediscovered below the lawn that is to become the signature Sky Lawn at The Water Works (north of the existing Lee & Joe Jamail Skatepark).
 The “Cistern,” as it has been dubbed, was the City of Houston’s first underground drinking-water reservoir.
 Built in 1927, it provided decades of service until it was drained when it sprang a leak that couldn’t be located or contained.

 Unused for years, the 87,500-square-foot expanse includes 25-foot tall, slender concrete columns set row upon row, hovering over two inches of water on the reservoir’s floor.
 Buffalo Bayou Park designers recognized immediately that this highly unusual space brimmed with potential for new life as a public space with light flooding in from the entrance hatches – a dramatic, almost artful expanse is created.
-Read this Houston Chronicle article by Lisa Gray.
+Read this Houston Chronicle article.

 The space is only accessible via small hatches that open to 14-foot ladders creating enormous logistical difficulties in viewing and navigating the area.